THE FOUNDATION FOR APPALACHIAN KENTUCKY OFFERS SCHOLARSHIPS TO STUDENTS TO PURSUE FURTHER EDUCATION.

 edith Campbell Educational Endowment

-- This scholarship is open to seniors at Hazard, Perry Central, and Buckhorn High Schools.
+- Open to seniors at Hazard, Perry Central, and Buckhorn High Schools.

 - GPA of 2.0 or higher

-- $4,000 award to be spread out evenly over the duration of the awardee’s selected program.
+Award Amount: $4,000 award to be spread out evenly over the duration of the awardee’s selected program